cap-js-community/odata-v2-adapter/README.md

   - **propagateMessageToDetails**: Propagates root error or message always to details section.
 Default is `false`.
   - **contentDisposition**: Default content disposition for media streams (inline, attachment).
 Default is `attachment`.
   - **quoteSearch**: Specifies if search expression is quoted automatically.
 Default is `true`.
+  - **fixDraftRequests**: Specifies if unsupported draft requests are converted to a working version.
+Default is `false`.

 All CDS OData V2 Adapter Proxy options can also be specified as part of CDS project-specific configuration under section `cds.cov2ap` and accessed via `cds.env.cov2ap`.